 Organic gardening and wildlife experts share why you shouldn't bag up your leaves.
 Photo by Julie Thibodeaux.

-While raking leaves recently became a national fire prevention method thanks to the President, there are good reasons to forgo bagging them up and putting them on the curb.
+While raking leaves is traditional fall chore for many, there are good reasons to forgo bagging them up and putting them on the curb.

 Nationally syndicated radio host and organic gardening expert Howard Garrett of Dallas has some harsh words for leaf-baggers, calling the practice “environmental thuggery.”